jjrs07/AWS_Restart_Lab/Python/Lab 5/README.md

 In this lab, you’ll learn how to loop through a list with **mixed data types** — and identify what each item is.

-You’ll get comfortable with:
-- Python’s `type()` function
-- Using a `for` loop to inspect each value
-- Understanding how Python treats numbers, strings, booleans, and more

 ---

 ## What You'll Learn